 What’s done is done.
 It’s not possible to go back and erase it.
 Instead of opening the pages of the previous chapters, it is wise to fix things in the present for a good future.
-Digging the past would create more gaps in the relationship, and it will not allow you to move ahead in life.
+Digging up the past would create more gaps in the relationship, and it will not allow you to move ahead.
 Try repairing the damage with something that works out for both of you.

 14. Respect your partner

-Infidelity is undoubtedly a big mistake, but it cannot erase the goodness or noble deeds of the person.
+Infidelity is undoubtedly a big mistake, but it cannot erase the good nature or noble deeds of the person.
 When trying to rebuild trust, you need to respect each other.

 15. Seek therapy

-An experienced therapist can give you insights and help you to figure out how to overcome the relationship hurdles.
+An experienced therapist can provide you with insight and help you to figure out how to overcome the relationship hurdles.
 But remember that therapy works only when you and your partner are willing to put in the effort and are open to changes.